 45 min/week: This is the first class without parent involvement; listening skills, following directions, cooperation, and participation are encouraged and nurtured.
 This class focuses on basic gymnastics skills and encourages names of positions and independent movement.
 The fun-themed lesson plans help to develop strength, flexibility, coordination, and balance.

-Stop by for your free trial!
+Stop by for your free evaluation!

 What is the Recreation Program?
 Recreational classes provide an excellent way for children to gain confidence and build self-esteem while improving their strength, balance, flexibility, and endurance.
 Gymnastics also helps develop self-discipline, time management skills, focus, and concentration.
 We believe that the skills children gain from participating in gymnastics will continue to benefit them for the rest of their lives.